Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-If you are experiencing video lag or stutters, it is possible that you will need to tweak your PC to increase the frame rate, which is measured in frames per second (FPS).
+If you are experiencing video lag or stutters, you may need to tweak your PC to increase the frame rate, which is measured in frames per second (FPS).

-Other issues can also occur such as the League Of Legends FPS capped at 60 error reported by our users.
-Don’t worry as we will show you today how to fix this issue right after we see how you can increase your FPS.
+Other issues can also occur, such as the League Of Legends FPS capped at 60 error reported by our users.
+Don’t worry; we will show you how to fix this issue right after we see how you can increase your FPS.

 How can I increase FPS?

-We add and remove files from our hard drives on a regular basis, and as a result, small packets of information can end up in unexpected places.
+We add and remove files from our hard drives regularly, so small packets of information can end up in unexpected places.

 We may need to defrag our hard drive in order to resolve this issue and improve the overall performance of our computer.

-By default, the power plan on our computers is frequently configured to Balanced or Power saver in order to conserve battery life, which significantly reduces the operating capacity of our graphics card and CPU respectively.
+By default, the power plan on our computers is frequently configured to be Balanced or Power saver to conserve battery life, which significantly reduces the operating capacity of our graphics card and CPU, respectively.

 However, if you set it to Performance, your FPS will be improved over time.
-If you are using an incorrect or out-of-date graphics driver, you may experience a drop in frame rate.
+If you use an incorrect or out-of-date graphics driver, you may experience a drop in frame rate.

 As a result, you should try updating your drivers to see if it improves your FPS.
-In the event that you don’t have the necessary time, patience, or computer skills to update your drivers manually, you can have them updated automatically through the use of third-party software as we have shown below.
+If you don’t have the necessary time, patience, or computer skills to update your drivers manually, you can have them updated automatically through third-party software, as shown below.